 The itinerary proposed here starts in Piazza Roma, the first central square of artistic importance you come across when arriving in Modena by train or bus.

-Facing the square is the 17th century Ducal Palace, headquarters of the Military Academy.
+Facing the square, is the 17th century Ducal Palace, headquarters of the Military Academy.
 Continue down Via Farini and turn right on Via Emilia which after a few meters opens onto Piazza Mazzini at the bottom of which stands the Synagogue built in the second half of the 19th century.

-Coming out of the cathedral continue along Via Lanfranco where the Duomo Museums are found (Epigraphic and Treasury) and passing the Ghirlandina tower - the bell tower of the Duomo and symbol of the town - you reach the TOWN HALL, a structure composed of various buildings that sprang up over the centuries starting in the Middle Ages and still today seat of the Municipality.
-From here you can admire the Piazza Grande, the heart of Modenese life, with its famous "Pietra ringadora", a pink marble block that used to be used to harangue the crowds.
+Coming out of the cathedral, continue along Via Lanfranco where the Duomo Museums are found (Epigraphic and Treasury) and passing the Ghirlandina tower - the bell tower of the Duomo and symbol of the town - you reach the Town Hall, a structure composed of various buildings that sprang up over the centuries, starting in the Middle Ages, and is still today seat of the Municipality.
+From here you can admire Piazza Grande, the heart of Modenese life, with its famous Pietra Ringadora, a pink marble block that used to be used to harangue the crowds.
 The Duomo, the Ghirlandina tower and Piazza Grande have been recognised by Unesco as heritage of mankind.

-Returning to Largo Sant'Agostino, take Viale Berengario where on the left the "Foro Boario" can be seen, today seat of the Faculty of Economics and one of the exhibition halls of the Municipality.
+Returning to Largo Sant'Agostino, take Viale Berengario where on the left the Foro Boario can be seen, today seat of the Faculty of Economics and one of the exhibition halls of the Municipality.
 Carry on to Via del Voltone at the end of which is the Church of Santa Maria Della Pomposa fronting onto the square, then take Via Taglio until reaching L.go San Giorgio where the church of the same name is situated.
-This brings you back to Piazza Roma where the itinerary ends.
+This brings you back to Piazza Roma, where the itinerary ends.